Space Mountain: Tokyo Disneyland

 Space Mountain at Tokyo Disneyland opened with the park on April 15, 1983.
 It was the first version of Space Mountain to open concurrently with the park.
 From its opening in 1983 and until late 2006, Tokyo Disneyland's Space Mountain was an almost exact clone of Disneyland's Space Mountain.
 The ride was then redesigned to have a more sci-fi futuristic look to it similar to refurbished Walt Disney World version, with new effects, and a new spaceport which features a futuristic spaceship hanging from the ceiling.
 Like its Walt Disney World counterpart, there is no ride audio to the seats.

-On April 27, 2022, The Oriental Land Company announced that the current version of the attraction will close in 2024, in order to be completely rebuilt as part of a wider redevelopment of the park's Tomorrowland area.
+On April 27, 2022, The Oriental Land Company announced that the current version of the attraction will close in July 31, 2024, in order to be completely rebuilt as part of a wider redevelopment of the park's Tomorrowland area.
 The new version of the attraction is expected to open in 2027.

 Disneyland Paris

 The version at Disneyland Paris opened on June 1, 1995, three years after the opening of the park.
 It was originally called De la Terre à la Lune, and was originally designed as a view on space travel from a Jules Verne-era perspective, based on the novel From the Earth to the Moon.
 The track is significantly different from the other four, as it's the only one to include a launch and 3 inversions (Sidewinder, Corkscrew, Horseshoe).

+The ride was praised for its unique storytelling and theme, its cutting edge visual effects, and honoring the legacy of Jules Verne.
+It was also the first rollercoaster to feature music synced to the ride, which allowed Walt Disney Imagineering to feature the same system on future rides, such as Rock 'n' Roller Coaster.
+Furthermore, the success of the ride allowed Disneyland Paris to see its first profits, after the financial troubles the company had run through shortly after opening the park.

 It underwent modifications in 2005 and became Space Mountain: Mission 2.
-This journey was slightly different to the first as it took riders beyond the Moon, to the very edge of the universe.
+This journey was slightly different from the first as it took riders beyond the Moon, to the very edge of the universe.
 In January 2015 the ride closed for yet another refurbishment and was reopened in August 2015.
 The ride temporarily closed on January 8, 2017 and was replaced with Star Wars: Hyperspace Mountain on May 7.